POINT Biopharma Global (NASDAQ:PNT) Sees Strong Trading Volume

-POINT Biopharma Global Inc. (NASDAQ:PNT – Get Free Report) shares saw unusually-high trading volume on Tuesday .
-Approximately 956,332 shares traded hands during mid-day trading, an increase of 6% from the previous session’s volume of 904,998 shares.The stock last traded at $12.38 and had previously closed at $12.38.
+Shares of POINT Biopharma Global Inc. (NASDAQ:PNT – Get Free Report) saw an uptick in trading volume on Monday .
+1,741,462 shares were traded during mid-day trading, an increase of 79% from the previous session’s volume of 973,335 shares.The stock last traded at $12.58 and had previously closed at $12.61.

-PNT has been the topic of a number of research reports.
-SVB Leerink downgraded shares of POINT Biopharma Global from an “outperform” rating to a “market perform” rating in a research report on Friday.
-Jonestrading restated a “hold” rating on shares of POINT Biopharma Global in a report on Wednesday, October 4th.
-Guggenheim cut shares of POINT Biopharma Global from a “buy” rating to a “neutral” rating in a research report on Wednesday, October 4th.
-Piper Sandler increased their price target on POINT Biopharma Global from $14.00 to $16.00 in a research note on Wednesday, June 21st.
-Finally, William Blair cut POINT Biopharma Global from an “outperform” rating to a “market perform” rating in a research note on Tuesday, October 3rd.
-Eight research analysts have rated the stock with a hold rating and one has given a buy rating to the company.
-According to data from MarketBeat.com, POINT Biopharma Global has a consensus rating of “Hold” and an average target price of $14.00.
+A number of brokerages have weighed in on PNT.
+Jonestrading reiterated a “hold” rating on shares of POINT Biopharma Global in a research report on Wednesday, October 4th.
+William Blair cut POINT Biopharma Global from an “outperform” rating to a “market perform” rating in a report on Tuesday, October 3rd.
+Jefferies Financial Group cut POINT Biopharma Global from a “buy” rating to a “hold” rating in a report on Tuesday, October 3rd.
+Raymond James cut POINT Biopharma Global from an “outperform” rating to a “market perform” rating and decreased their price target for the company from $13.00 to $12.50 in a report on Thursday, October 5th.
+Finally, Truist Financial cut POINT Biopharma Global from a “buy” rating to a “hold” rating and decreased their price target for the company from $13.00 to $12.50 in a report on Tuesday, October 3rd.
+Eight investment analysts have rated the stock with a hold rating, According to data from MarketBeat, POINT Biopharma Global has a consensus rating of “Hold” and an average price target of $14.00.

-POINT Biopharma Global (NASDAQ:PNT – Get Free Report) last issued its quarterly earnings data on Monday, August 14th.
-The company reported ($0.24) EPS for the quarter, topping analysts’ consensus estimates of ($0.29) by $0.05.
-The company had revenue of $4.87 million for the quarter, compared to analyst estimates of $8.50 million.
-On average, sell-side analysts forecast that POINT Biopharma Global Inc. will post -1 earnings per share for the current year.
+POINT Biopharma Global (NASDAQ:PNT – Get Free Report) last issued its earnings results on Monday, August 14th.
+The company reported ($0.24) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.29) by $0.05.
+The company had revenue of $4.87 million for the quarter, compared to the consensus estimate of $8.50 million.
+Equities analysts expect that POINT Biopharma Global Inc. will post -1 earnings per share for the current fiscal year.

-Several institutional investors have recently bought and sold shares of the company.
-State Street Corp raised its position in POINT Biopharma Global by 721.6% during the second quarter.
-State Street Corp now owns 2,217,796 shares of the company’s stock worth $15,103,000 after acquiring an additional 1,947,859 shares in the last quarter.
-Vanguard Group Inc. lifted its position in shares of POINT Biopharma Global by 124.4% during the 1st quarter.
-Vanguard Group Inc. now owns 3,200,215 shares of the company’s stock worth $25,506,000 after buying an additional 1,774,040 shares during the last quarter.
-BVF Inc. IL increased its holdings in shares of POINT Biopharma Global by 15.1% during the first quarter.
-BVF Inc. IL now owns 10,563,748 shares of the company’s stock worth $76,798,000 after buying an additional 1,386,000 shares in the last quarter.
-Balyasny Asset Management LLC bought a new position in POINT Biopharma Global in the third quarter valued at about $10,223,000.
-Finally, Bellevue Group AG bought a new stake in POINT Biopharma Global in the second quarter valued at $11,381,000.
+Institutional investors have recently modified their holdings of the business.
+Amundi bought a new position in shares of POINT Biopharma Global during the 4th quarter valued at about $42,000.
+Tower Research Capital LLC TRC increased its position in shares of POINT Biopharma Global by 125.3% during the 2nd quarter.
+Tower Research Capital LLC TRC now owns 6,943 shares of the company’s stock worth $63,000 after purchasing an additional 3,862 shares during the last quarter.
+Beutel Goodman & Co Ltd. acquired a new position in shares of POINT Biopharma Global during the 2nd quarter worth approximately $64,000.
+Principal Financial Group Inc. acquired a new position in shares of POINT Biopharma Global during the 2nd quarter worth approximately $75,000.
+Finally, AQR Capital Management LLC acquired a new position in shares of POINT Biopharma Global during the 4th quarter worth approximately $77,000.
 Institutional investors own 59.53% of the company’s stock.

 POINT Biopharma Global Company Profile